A globally stable self-similar blowup profile in energy supercritical Yang-Mills theory

-To tackle these questions, we implement the programme suggested by Biernat-Donninger-Sch\"orkhuber \cite{biernat2017hyperboloidal}, who treated the analogous questions for three-dimensional wave maps.
+To tackle these questions, we implement the programme suggested by P. Biernat, R. Donninger and B. Sch\"{o}rkhuber \cite{MR4338226}, who treated the analogous questions for three-dimensional wave maps.
 There, the key insight was the construction of a novel coordinate system called \emph{hyperboloidal similarity coordinates} that is adapted to self-similarity and covers a larger portion of space-time than the so-called \emph{standard similarity coordinates} that were applied in \cite{MR3278903}, see the discussion below.